 You want to find the right balance of inventory to keep up with demand but not have too much supply in Amazon's warehouses.
-We recommend keeping about 3 to 6 months' worth of inventory in Amazon's warehouse at a given time (with exceptions around the holidays) to monitor your inventory needs and keep storage fees in check.
+We recommend keeping about 3 to 6 months' worth of inventory with Amazon at a given time (with exceptions around the holidays) to monitor your inventory needs and keep storage fees in check.